 |Adult (18+ years)

 Children under 5 years old have free entry.

 Where to buy a Tasmania National Parks pass?
 Passes can be purchased online or in person at each of the national park visitor centres.
 For any specific enquiries, contact the Tasmania Parks and Wildlife service on 1300 827 727.

 For pensioners who are holders of the DVA Pensioner Concession Card, there is a 20% discount on the fee for the pass.

 So there you have it, I’ve covered all the best parks and the wildlife that you might find in them, from the east to the west of Tasmania.

 With some of the most amazing views of mountain peaks, alpine lakes, wild reserves and wilderness areas available in the world, doesn’t it make you want to travel to Tasmania right now?
 I sure do!

-Let me know if you have any more questions and I’d also love to hear what is your favourite national park in Tasmania in the comments. 🙂
+Let me know if you have any more questions and I’d also love to hear what is your favourite Tassie national park in the comments. 🙂